Relapse Monitoring: How Often Should You Check for Minimal Change Disease Relapse?

 Determining Your Monitoring Frequency

-Monitoring frequency should be personalized based on your disease status and treatment phase:
+Monitoring frequency should be personalized based on your disease status and treatment phase.
+Some options are included below.
+Consult with your doctor before implementing changes.

 Stable Remission